 Did Jesus ever claim to be God?

 They reacted as some do today.
 Many do not understand that Jesus was not just claiming to be equal with God.
-Yet, He claimed to be God.
+Jesus claimed to be God.
 They missed the point and some do today as well.
-But later in Jesus’ ministry the Jewish leaders finally understood.
+Later in Jesus’ ministry, the Jewish leaders finally understood.
 Here is the dialog,

 Jesus said that He and the Father are one.
 Finally, the Jewish leaders understood that He was claiming to be God, so they wanted to stone Him to death.
 That was the penalty for blasphemy.
 Jesus responded by asking them to give a reason for their actions.
 They answered that He had blasphemed.
 Their answer was pointed and specific.
 They said that He was a man and could not be God.
 They understood that He was claiming to be God.
 But they rejected His statement just as others have.
 Today, people may claim that Jesus never said He was God, but the religious leaders understood that He did.

-In John 8:56-58 Jesus once again clearly stated that He was God and, consequently, the religious leaders want to stone Him.
+In John 8:56-59 Jesus once again clearly stated that He was God.
+Consequently, the religious leaders wanted to stone Him.

 . . . ” Your father Abraham rejoiced to see My day, and he saw it and was glad.”
 So the Jews said to Him, “You are not yet fifty years old, and have You seen Abraham?”
 Jesus said to them, “Truly, truly, I say to you, before Abraham was born, I am.”
 Therefore they picked up stones to throw at Him, but Jesus hid Himself and went out of the temple.
 John 8:58-59 (NASB)